mwalker33/Draft-Desfire-Introduction/Desfire_Guide.md

 as the data sheet will hold the information you need, but you don’t yet know what it means.
-A lot of the detailed datasheets for Desfire is not available to the general public, as a result this guide is based on what was public and expermenting with the proxmark3 desfire commands.
+A lot of the detailed datasheets for Desfire is not available to the general public, as a result this guide is based on what was public and experimenting with the proxmark3 desfire commands.

 This guide is not a how do I clone document.
 It is meant to help people learn how to use Desfire and in the process learn about rfid and the